 No. These oil-based compounds require a P-grade filter material.

 Yes.
 Airgami is the perfect companion during allergy season, flu season, and yard cleanups where dust is present.

-Yes, the Airgami mask blocks many chemicals used in fragrances and is helpful to people who have MCS.
+Yes, the Airgami respirator blocks many chemicals used in fragrances and is helpful to people who have MCS.
 You can now walk through the detergent aisle in the supermarket without having to hold your breath.

 The two main benefits of the Airgami design, enabled by the art and technology of origami, are a better fit and better breathability.